garrandall/popular-music-data/tracks/lost-jerry-butler.md

 I was lost, oh, lost
 But found you in the nick of time
-You know I was lost, ooh
+You know I was lost, oh
 Found you in the nick of time
 Well, I was